jtassin/pending-xhr-puppeteer/README.md

 ## Wait for all xhr triggered by an event

-You can use this lib to wx ait for event triggered by any event from the UI (click, typing, ...).
+You can use this lib to wait for xhr triggered by any event from the UI (click, typing, ...).

 Exemple :